-I have critter problems.
-Deer, rabbits, chipmunks and wild turkeys roam free, as I’m out in the country.
-They do damage to everything green.
-The trick is finding plants they avoid.
+The trick is finding plants that these critters avoid.
 I like flowers that I don’t have to deadhead, too.
 A confession: I’m really a lazy gardener!

 Surround your favorite blooms with ones deer and rabbits hate to protect them.
 Photo courtesy of the National Garden Bureau.